rajerai/learning-library/oci-library/oci-hol/oci-resource-manager/oci-resource-manager/resource-manager.md

 ## Introduction

-In this lab, you will create configure identity access manager, create a resource manager stack, and execute the stack job.
+In this lab, you will configure identity access manager, create a resource manager stack, and execute the stack job.
 As an optional exercise, you can migrate your Terraform configuration to Gitlab and redirect the source of your resource manager stack.

 **Note:** *Some of the UIs might look a little different than the screenshots included in the instructions.
 However, you can still use the instructions to complete the hands-on labs.*